winteragency/sanity-plugin-link-field/README.md

 If a `hrefResolver` is not provided, the component will naively attempt to look at the `slug` property of the linked document and generate a `href` like so: `/${link.internalLink.slug?.current}`.
 This will of course only work on the off chance that your documents all have a `slug` property (like if you're using [this approach to managing slugs](https://www.simeongriggs.dev/nextjs-sanity-slug-patterns)).

 Regardless of how you choose to manage slugs for internal links, the component will automatically handle external links, add `target="_blank"` as needed, and add `mailto:` to e-mail links as well as `tel:` to phone links.
 For `tel:` links, it will strip any spaces in the phone number since these are not allowed in such links.
+Additionally, it will render [the link's text label (if enabled)](#field-level-1), or try and fall back to a good textual representation of the link if one hasn't been passed to the component (using the `children` property).

 #### Using `next/link` or similar framework specific components